 Head Agricultural Engineer

 Heathel Loren Layaoen holds a degree in Agricultural Engineering major in Agricultural Power and Machinery Engineering from the University of the Philippines Los Banos.
 He started his career in agriculture machine testing and later on joined a company which supplies postharvest machineries for rice production.
-Currently, he ventured into rice farming together with his wife, cultivating Philippine heirloom rice varieties practicing his knowledge on field in farm management and applying farm mechanization.
+He owns his own rice farm together with his wife, cultivating Philippine heirloom rice varieties and putting his knowledge of farm management and mechanization into practice.

 Marie Jehosa B. Reyes